NixOS/rfcs/rfcs/0136-stabilize-incrementally.md

 And they will be stabilized, with minimal delay.

 Firstly, there is no feature work proposed in the interim --- the splitting of Nix is just partitioning existing functionality, with some behind-the-scenes refactors needed to make that possible.
-The deadline placed on that work also assuages those concerned about the current "limbo" that stabilization will be gotten to no matter what, even if the splitting fails, after a set amount of time.
+The earlier steps have been carefully designed to be either easier or already started ("de-risked") to assuagee those that are concerned about the current "limbo" that stabilization will be gotten to no matter what, even if the splitting fails.

 ## Difficulties in the roll-out